Find Affordable College Courses

 Hanover, NH

-With a ranking of #6, Dartmouth College did quite well on this year’s best value schools for fine and studio arts students working on their bachelor’s degree.
-Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.
+Dartmouth College did quite well in this year’s ranking of the best places for fine and studio arts students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.

-Dartmouth not only placed well in our value ranking, but it is also #3 on our Best Fine & Studio Arts Bachelor’s Degree Schools in the New England Region list.
+Dartmouth did well in our overall quality rankings, too.
+It placed #3 on our Best Fine & Studio Arts Bachelor’s Degree Schools in the New England Region list.

-Read full report on Fine & Studio Arts at Dartmouth College
+Full Fine & Studio Arts at Dartmouth College Report

-With a ranking of #7, Salem State University did quite well on this year’s best value schools for fine and studio arts students working on their bachelor’s degree.
-Salem State is a moderately-sized public school located in the suburb of Salem.
+Salem State University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree fine and studio arts programs.
+Salem State is a moderately-sized public school located in the large suburb of Salem.

 #8